-A. The Department agrees to inform all RNs annually of their right to NNU representation under 5 USC 7114 (a)(2)(B), commonly known as the Weingarten Right.
-Specifically, the Weingarten right provides the following: in any examination of a RN by the Department (or any agency acting as an agent of the Department) in connection with an investigation, the RN has a right to NNU representation if he/she reasonably believes that the examination may result in disciplinary action, and NNU representation is requested by the RN.

-- B. In addition to an annual notification of the Weingarten Right, at the beginning of any actual examination of a RN in connection with any investigation, the Department also agrees to provide notice to the RN of his/her right to have an NNU representative present during the examination, if the RN so requests. - C. The Department will not dissuade a RN on the need for, or from requesting Union representation. - D. If the RN requests NNU representation, the Department may delay or reschedule the meeting, if necessary, in order to give NNU an opportunity to be present.
-NNU recognizes that the RN has the right to waive or refuse NNU representation. - E. A RN may rescind the waiver to NNU representation and invoke this right at any time during the process.
+- A. The Department agrees to inform all RNs annually of their right to NNU representation under 5 USC 7114 (a)(2)(B), commonly known as the Weingarten Right.
+Specifically, the Weingarten right provides the following: in any examination of a RN by the Department (or any agency acting as an agent of the Department) in connection with an investigation, the RN has a right to NNU representation if he/she reasonably believes that the examination may result in disciplinary action, and NNU representation is requested by the RN. - B. At the beginning of any actual examination of a RN in which Weingarten applies, the Department agrees to provide notice to the RN of his/her right to have an NNU representative present during the examination. - C. The Department will not dissuade a RN on the need for, or from requesting Union representation. - D. If the RN requests NNU representation, the Department may delay or reschedule the meeting if necessary, in order to give NNU an opportunity to be present.
+The unavailability of a union representative will not unduly delay the meeting.
+NNOC NNU-VA recognizes that the RN has the right to waive or refuse NNOC NNU-VA representation. - E. A RN may rescind the waiver to NNU representation and invoke this right at any time during the process.